LuxembourgOfficial Name: Grand Duchy of Luxembourg

 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

-- Even demonstrations intending to be peaceful can turn confrontational and possibly escalate into violence.
+- Even demonstrations intended to be peaceful can turn confrontational and possibly escalate into violence.

 - Thefts of backpacks, laptops, or other valuables regularly occur on the trains to/from Brussels.